SciPost: Business model

 SciPost is funded through a consortial business model whereby universities and research funding agencies worldwide contribute to pooled resources used to run operations.
 No article processing charges are levied.
 Sponsors and further benefitting organizations are publicly listed with tallies of linked publications.
 This data is used to suggest sponsorship levels for sustainability.

 The SciPost model resembles the one used by the Open Library of Humanities and is similarly mentioned in discussions on the reform of publishing business models.

-Organizations which have sponsored SciPost in its early stage include the NWO (Netherlands Organisation for Scientific Research), the University of Melbourne, the Max Planck Society / Max Planck Digital Library, the University of Amsterdam, CERN, the EPFL, TU Dortmund, VSNU, OpenAIRE, the University of Lorraine, University of Bern, the University of Queensland, Technical University Munich, Forschungszentrum Jülich, Johannes Kepler University Linz, Delft University of Technology, Stockholm University, VU Amsterdam, Heidelberg University, Leiden University, an Austrian national consortium led by the FWF Austrian Science Fund.
+Organizations which have sponsored SciPost in its early stage include the NWO (Netherlands Organisation for Scientific Research), the University of Melbourne, the Max Planck Society / Max Planck Digital Library, the University of Amsterdam, CERN, the EPFL, Technical University of Dortmund, Vereniging van Universiteiten (VSNU), OpenAIRE, the University of Lorraine, University of Bern, the University of Queensland, the Technical University of Munich, Forschungszentrum Jülich, Johannes Kepler University Linz, Delft University of Technology, Stockholm University, VU Amsterdam, Heidelberg University, Leiden University, an Austrian national consortium led by the FWF Austrian Science Fund.